iamnbutler/derive_static_str/README.md

 # derive_static_str

-A proc macro for composing static strings from enum variants.
+A proc macro for composing static string slices from enum variants.
 Sometimes you just want a `&'static str` with some prefix or suffix...

 [Crates.io](https://crates.io/crates/derive_static_str)